 This is an accelerated general chemistry course covering topics typically encountered in a two semester course, (e.g. bonding, equilibrium including buffers, stoichiometry, chemical kinetics, oxidation-reduction).
 Students are required to have a 26+ ACT score and 1 year of high school chemistry with a grade of "B" or better.
 Three hours of lecture and two hours of laboratory per week.

-Prerequisite: CHEM, BCHEM or PHYS Major.
-Core Requirement: Science of the Natural World
+Prerequisite: Must be a declared Chemistry, Biochemistry, or Physics (pre-engineering emphasis) major to take this course.
+Core Requirements: Science of the Natural World